 About the Furniture

-Actual appearance of your furniture may vary due to many influences such as grain pattern and sun exposure.
-All woods change color with age and customers choosing Cherry should be particularly aware that it will darken noticeably over time.
+The actual appearance of your furniture may vary due to many influences such as grain pattern and sun exposure.
+All woods change color with age, and customers choosing Cherry should be particularly aware that it will darken noticeably over time.

 In addition to a stain or paint which provides the color, most pieces are finished with a catalyzed conversion varnish that sets up very hard and is water-, alcohol-, and heat-resistant.
 For example, you can set a glass of water on a table top and not have to worry that the condensation or "sweating" will leave a white ring on the table.
 All finishes are sprayed on to assure a smooth, even finish free of brush marks.

 In the event that one of our many standard stains is not suitable, please inquire about custom finishing.
 For an additional charge, we will provide specialty stain and paint matching.
 We also pride ourselves on the quality of the specialty finishing options we provide such as distressing, hand-planing, glazing, and faux finishes.

 Finally, we can also provide our furniture unfinished if needed.
 We would like to point out that it is extremely difficult for the average person to achieve the same result that our professional finishers using spray equipment can provide, however.
 Furthermore, since it is detrimental for assembled furniture to sit unfinished for any length of time before it is finished due to moisture absorption from the atmosphere, we do not extend our warranty to any items that are sold unfinished.